wizzat/shell/README.md

 tableize.pl: A utility script which I use to tableize certain blocks of code.
 It integrates into vim with:
     map ,wt :perldo s/\s+$//g<CR>:perldo s/\t/    /g<CR>
     map ,a  :!~/work/shell/tableize.pl<CR>,wt<CR>

+cdots.sh: A shell utility that I use heavily.
+It has its own license (GPL).

+LICENSE: MIT, except for cdots.sh which has its own license.